-Enrollment season will open soon!
-Presentations from Kinder/TK Family Enrollment Nights will be available in the coming months.
-Also, click here to determine if your child is age eligible for kindergarten or transitional kindergarten, and to obtain enrollment information.
+Enrollment for 2023-2024 school year is open now!
+Click here to determine if your child is age-eligible for kindergarten or transitional kindergarten, and to obtain enrollment information.
 You can also visit the enrollment center.

 Special Education Families

 For rising Kinder/TK families in special education, click here for student enrollment updates for 2023-2024.
 If you have questions, contact your child's special education teacher or IEP case manager.
 You are also encouraged to visit Burbank Preschool & Diagnostic Center's website and facebook.
 For additional questions: 510-729-7771 or firstname.lastname@example.org .